mroavi/onthefly/README.rst

 Installation
 ------------

-Install and update using pip:
+Install and update at system level using pip:

 .. code-block:: text